Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 ## 📖  1.
 Overview :

-Occurs when a user gains access to resources belonging to another user at the same privilege level.
-In our incident management system, this means a support user could potentially modify incidents assigned to other support users, violating the business rule that support users can only modify incidents explicitly assigned to them.
+Horizontal Privilege Escalation occurs when a user accesses resources belonging to another user at the same privilege level.
+In our Incident Management system, this means a support user could modify incidents assigned to other support users, violating critical business rules:

+- Support users should view all incidents for context.
+- Support users can only modify/delete incidents explicitly assigned to them.
+- No updates or deletions allowed on closed incidents.

+### Why This Matters

+* Business Impact: Unauthorized modifications could lead to incorrect incident handling, data tampering, and workflow disruption.
+* Compliance Risk: Violates OWASP Top 10 A01:Broken Access Control and the principle of least privilege.
+* Security Risk: Support users could alter other agents' work, close tickets improperly, or delete evidence

 ## 🚨 2.
 Vulnerable Code :